villasite/sba/_posts/2019-04-07-eisland-art-gallery-consecration.md

 txt: "art"
 excerpt_separator: <!--more-->
 permalink: "announcement/:year/:title"
+meta: "On the celebration of the feast day of Saint Benedict the African, April 7, 2019, Bishop Perry consecrated the Ann and Arthur Eisland Art Gallery and Collection."
 ---
 On the celebration of the feast day of Saint Benedict the African, April 7, 2019, Bishop Perry consecrated the Ann and Arthur Eisland Art Gallery and Collection.
 <!--more-->